 Creating Higher Aspiration & Motivation Project (CHAMP)

-The Creating Higher Aspiration & Motivation Project (CHAMP) serves approximately 300 6th through 12th grade Camden City middle and high school students annually, with college access activities.
-CHAMP provides participants with a solid foundation to aid them with support necessary to successfully complete secondary education and post-secondary programs leading to careers in fields in which persons from minority and/or disadvantaged backgrounds are underrepresented, such as engineering, computer science, medicine, environmental science, etc.
+The Creating Higher Aspiration & Motivation Project (CHAMP)/Gaining Early Awareness & Readiness for Undergraduate Programs (GEAR UP) serves approximately 450+ 6th through 12th grade Camden City middle and high school students annually, with college access activities.
+CHAMP/GEAR UP provides participants with a solid foundation to aid them with support necessary to successfully complete secondary education and postsecondary education programs leading to careers in fields in which persons from minority and/or disadvantaged backgrounds are underrepresented, such as engineering, computer science, medicine, environmental science, etc.

-The program includes a six-week summer enrichment program, with a goal of increasing students’ math, science, English, public speaking and computer science knowledge and skills.
-Emphasis is placed on self-esteem, social and cooperative skill building and career exploration.
-The academic year program includes after school tutoring, in and out of school counseling and mentoring, Saturday field trips and educational activities, as well as trips to colleges and universities.
-PSAT/SAT instruction is offered twice a week as well as assistance with college applications and financial aid forms.
+The program includes a six-week summer enrichment program, with a goal of increasing students’ math, science, English, public speaking and cooperative skill building and career exploration.
+The academic year program includes after school tutoring, in and out of school counseling and mentoring, Saturday Academy, PSAT/SAT instruction, career exploration, field trips and educational activities.
+Trips to colleges and universities as well as assistance with completion of college applications and financial aid forms are provided.
+College Access workshops are also offered to parents.

-The program is supported by funds from the U.S. Department of Education administered through New Jersey Higher Education, NJ College Bound Grant Program, Camden City Public Schools and Rowan University.
+The program is supported by funds from the U.S. Department of Education administered through the New Jersey Office of the Secretary of Higher Education (OSHE), NJ GEAR UP and College Bound Grant Programs, Camden City Schools, and Rowan University.

 Winona Wigfall